NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system.md

  1. Natural Units: The naturally defined units of each parameter (typically MW).
  2. System Base: Parameter values are divided by the system `base_power`
- 3. Device Base: Parameter values are divided by the component/device `base_mva`
+ 3. Device Base: Parameter values are divided by the device `base_mva`

 To see the unit system setting of a `System`: